Chart Color Schemes

 An assessment of population growth drivers in Nailsworth reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, AreaSearch estimates the population of the suburb of Nailsworth to be around 2,288.
-This is an increase of 53 people from the 2021 Census figure of 2,235, reflecting a growth rate of 2.4%.
-The current resident population estimate of 2,250 was derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,896 persons per square kilometer, placing Nailsworth in the upper quartile relative to national locations assessed by AreaSearch.
+As of May 2026, AreaSearch estimates the population of the suburb of Nailsworth at around 2,243 people.
+This figure represents an increase of 8 individuals since the 2021 Census, which recorded a population of 2,235 persons.
+The current estimate is based on AreaSearch's examination of the latest ERP data release by the ABS (June 2025) and address validation following the Census date.
+This results in a population density ratio of 2,839 persons per square kilometer, placing Nailsworth in the upper quartile relative to other locations assessed by AreaSearch.
 Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted after adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, demographic trends indicate lower quartile growth for statistical areas across the nation.
-Based on aggregated SA2-level projections, Nailsworth is expected to increase by 66 persons by the year 2041, reflecting an overall gain of 1.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, lower quartile growth is anticipated for statistical areas across the nation, with Nailsworth expected to increase by 73 persons to reach 2,316 by 2041 based on aggregated SA2-level projections, reflecting a gain of 3.2% in total over the 16-year period.

 Frequently Asked Questions - Population